Akrotiri and Dhekelia: Wildlife and ecology

 Cyprus is an important migration flyway for birds between Africa and Europe and millions of birds are killed yearly as they migrate over the island.
 To protect resident and migratory birds, BirdLife Cyprus and the RSPB survey areas of illegal trapping.
-More than 150 species of birds, over half of conservation concern, have been trapped in nets, or on limesticks, and it is estimated that organised crime gangs earn over 15 million Euros yearly.
+More than 150 species of birds, over half of conservation concern, have been trapped in nets, or on limesticks, and it is estimated that organised crime gangs earn over 15 million euros yearly.
 The dead birds are sold to provide the main ingredient for ambelopoulia — an illegal delicacy — in the Republic of Cyprus.
 The 2015 survey estimated a maximum 19 km of mist nets across both the Republic and the British Territories, and more than 5,300 limesticks removed, mainly in the Republic.
 It is estimated that over 2 million birds were killed in 2015 including over 800,000 on British Territories.

-Employing measures such as covert camera surveillance (including a drone), exclusion zones and impounding vehicles, trapping activity at Dhekelia fell by 77.5%.
-In 2016, an estimated 800,000 birds were killed at Dhekelia and in the following year trapping activity fell by 77.5% and bird deaths to an estimated 180,000.
+Employing measures such as covert camera surveillance, including a drone, exclusion zones and impounding vehicles, trapping activity at Dhekelia fell by 77.5%.
+In 2016, an estimated 800,000 birds were killed at Dhekelia.
+In 2017, trapping activity fell by 77.5% and bird deaths to an estimated 180,000.

 The Episkopi Cliffs Important Bird Area lies mostly within the western base area, and covers much of the peninsula.
 It was identified as an IBA in 1989, and became recognised under the Ramsar Convention in 2003.
 60% was designated as a Special Protection Area in 2010.
 Over 300 bird species have been recorded in this area.
 The wetlands, including the large salt lake, are an important habitat and bird hotspot.
 These wetlands are an important breeding spot for the ferruginous duck, which has nested there since 2005.
 Other species that nest in the wetlands include the black-winged stilt, the Kentish plover, the spur-winged lapwing, and the stone-curlew.
 Black francolins, Cyprus wheatears, Cyprus warblers, Eleonora's falcons, peregrine falcons, griffon vultures, European shags, European rollers, blue rock thrushs, and wallcreepers breed elsewhere in the area, especially around the cliffs.

 The beaches in the British Sovereign Base Areas (SBAs) are important nesting sites for the endangered green Chelonia mydas and loggerhead Caretta caretta turtles.
 The SBA Environment Department, assisted by a large volunteer effort, has monitored turtle nesting success on SBA beaches since 1990.
 Disturbance to nesting turtles is an issue in some areas due to activities such as camping, driving on beaches and illegal fishing.
 Sea turtles in Cyprus are protected as priority species under the Protection and Management of Nature and Wildlife Ordinance (implementing the provisions of the Habitats Directive), enacted in 2007.

 In December 2015, five Special Areas of Conservation (SACs) were designated in the Cyprus Sovereign Base Areas.
 The five SACs designated are Akrotiri, Episkopi, Cape Pyla, Dhekelia and Agios Nikolaos.
 The designations were made under the Protection and Management of Nature and Wildlife Ordinance and will support the existing network (NATURA 2000) of SACs in Cyprus and across Europe.